Karma Go, Personal WiFi Access Point Of The Future

 I heard about the Karma Go early in 2015.
 They had an attractive Neverstop data plan option.
 They were offering truly unlimited data at 5Mbps.
 Like the name suggested, no slow down in speed and unlimited data at $50 a month.
 I ignored the offer because I knew it was too good to be true.
 Unlimited data at a constant 5Mbps, never stopping for only $50 a month was a fantasy in my eyes.

 I don’t know if it was because I worked in the telecommunications industry I knew this was a bad formula.
 I had visions of people running companies, brand new start-ups, watching Netflix and bit torrenting all month for just $50.
-There were reports from Karma Go of account topping over 100Gigs a month for $50.
+There were reports of Karma Go of account topping over 100Gigs a month for $50.
 Duh!
 What do you think happened next?

 Karma Go was forced to restructure their data plans and the users went crazy.
 The complaints were very vocal.
 Karma Go began to offer 15Gigs for $50 a month at higher data speeds and throttle down speeds after 15Gigs.
 I thought that was reasonable but the original users did not and began to complain loudly.
 I thought they were crybabies as they should have known that Neverstop was unsustainable.
 They believed Karma Go should not have offered what they could not provide and I see their point somewhat but Karma Go had to make an adjustment or go belly up.